Leen15/docker-nginx-loadbalancer/README.md

 # docker-nginx-loadbalancer

 This image will auto-generate its own config file for a load-balancer.
+It's a fork of jasonwyatt/docker-nginx-loadbalancer but also support dynamic dns link and custom access log format.

 It looks for environment variables in the following formats: